HYF-Class19/agile-development-group-4/planning/backlog.md

 ## Could-Haves

-would be really cool ... if there's time:
+would be really cool to add animation if there's time:

 ### Donation button